-There are a few quotes that stand out that explain the nature of reality:
+There are a few stand-out quotes, which explain the nature of reality:

 “When you make a choice, you change the future.” ~Deepak Chopra